Two Eco-epidemiology Grants Received by YSPH

 The multi-disciplinary team of researchers that will implement the study in the city of Salvador, Brazil include Jamie Childs, a YSPH zoonotic disease expert; Adalgisa Caccone, a population geneticist in the Yale Department of Ecology and Evolutionary Biology; Michael Begon, an ecologist from the University of Liverpool; Peter Diggle, a spatial statistician from Lancaster University; Mitermayer Reis, a clinical researcher from the Oswaldo Cruz Foundation-Brazilian Ministry of Health; and Ko.

 The newly funded study on babesiosis, meanwhile, is led by Maria Diuk-Wasser, PhD, Assistant Professor in the Department of Epidemiology of Microbial Diseases.
 The study seeks to understand why babesiosis is emerging now, about 30 years later than Lyme disease, and whether the Lyme epidemic is actually facilitating the spread of babesiosis.
 Both diseases are spread by the same tick species.
 Her research team will conduct ecological surveys of hosts, ticks and pathogens on Block Island, where babesiosis has been present for decades and on the Connecticut mainland, where it has only recently emerged.

 In collaboration with YSPH researchers Durland Fish, PhD, and Peter Krause, MD, the study will also examine how the babesiosis pathogen is acquired by humans, ticks and wildlife hosts.

-This Article was submitted by Denise L Meyer, on Wednesday, October 17, 2012.
+This article was submitted by Denise L Meyer on October 17, 2012.